 Janitrol Aero Announces FAA Approval for an AMOC to the Recent AD on South Wind Cabin Heaters

-The Alternate Method of Compliance (AMOC) will enable owners of 8000-series South Wind heaters to upgrade their systems and exempt them from AD requirements.
+The Alternate Method of Compliance (AMOC) will enable owners of 8000-series South Wind heaters to upgrade their systems and be exempt from AD 2017-06-03.

 Montgomery, AL (January 30, 2018) — Keith Bagley, president of Hartzell Engine Technologies (HET), announced today that the company has received FAA approval for a global Alternate Method of Compliance (AMOC) covering AD 2017-06-03 on South Wind 8000-series cabin heaters.

 The AD requires that owner/operators of South Wind (formerly Meggitt/Stewart-Warner) heaters comply within the next 10-hours of heater operating time or next scheduled maintenance activity, whichever occurs first and then repeat compliance every two years or 250 hours.

 “The AD will require a Pressure Decay Test (PDT) on the South Wind heater’s combustion tube.
 For the tube to pass, it cannot have any leaks,” Bagley explained.
 “The FAA estimates that 90-percent of these heaters will fail the PDT.
 And, according to the AD, any tubes that fail must be replaced.
 The AD does not allow for any repairs to the combustion tube.”